 An increase in income can undoubtedly improve your lifestyle, but this lifestyle largely depends on the continuity of such income.
 Also, it is not uncommon to see people with substantial incomes struggling to manage their expenses and debt.

-Investing your savings will create a supplementary flow of money, helping you improve your lifestyle.
+Investing your savings will create passive income, helping you improve your lifestyle.
 Whether it is purchasing a new house, buying a bigger car or the fancy vacation paying it through your investments is much more rewarding.

-A good lifestyle attained through prudent investing is more sustainable and fulfilling than the one built just on income.
+A good lifestyle attained through passive income is more sustainable and fulfilling than the one built just on salary income.

 Reason 2: To preserve the purchasing power of your money